makyo/writing/anthologies/arcana/extended-call.md

 :   Previously published stories not currently under contract allowed

 Multiple submissions
-:   With the anthology, yes; within each card, no. *This includes cards you have submitted to in the first round*
+:   With the anthology, yes; within each card, no. *This includes cards you have submitted for in the first round*

 How to submit
 :   Email submissions to makyo.thurstonhowlpub+arcana@gmail.com.
 Submissions should include a cover letter stating which card you chose and why.
 Submission files (doc, docx, odt, tex, txt, markdown, pdf...ask if you have concerns) should be anonymized.